Ubaid97/Docker/README.md

 # Containerization with Docker
+## What is containerization
+- Containerization is the process of packaging an application along with its required libraries, frameworks, and configuration files together so that it can be run in various computing environments efficiently
+- The encapsulation of an application and its required environment

 ## What is Docker
 - Docker is an open soure platform **docker hub documentation**
 - It helps and enables us to seperate applications from the